• Skip to primary navigation

 Nour Dannawi

-Nour is an Assistant Clinical Research Coordinator within the Brain Stimulation Lab.
+Nour is a Life Science Research Professional now primarily working in Neurosurgery, but she continues to collaborate within the Brain Stimulation Lab.
 Nour graduated with a B.S. in Microbial Biology from the University of California, Berkeley, where she studied the intersections between the brain and the immune system.
 While an undergraduate, Nour worked at the Integrated Clinical Neurosciences psychiatric clinic, administering TMS treatment to patients with neuropsychiatric disorders.
 At the Brain Stimulation Lab, Nour is committed to continuing the delivery of treatment with a patient-centric focus while also embedding herself in the ongoing research of the lab.
 In her free time, Nour enjoys reading, running, and spending time with her family and friends.

 Persephone Crittenden